 AARP ID Protection

 The American Association of Retired Persons (AARP) offers identity theft protection plans to its members, effective for both individuals and families alike, and each with their own unique services and pricing.
-Powered by Trusted ID®, the AARP ID Protection packages provide credit monitoring services and credit score updates from all three credit reporting bureaus - TransUnion®, Experian®, and Equifax® - as well as Social Security Number (SSN) monitoring.
+Powered by Trusted ID®, the AARP ID Protection packages provide credit monitoring services and credit score updates from all three credit reporting bureaus, as well as Social Security Number (SSN) monitoring.
 Additionally, AARP members receive special discounts on individual and family plans.

-While Identity Guard Total Protection® utilizes many of the same identity protection measures as AARP - such as SSN monitoring and three bureau credit score* reporting - there are also several other features exclusive to Identity Guard.
-For example, Identity Guard provides identity theft insurance** that can reimburse up to $1 million in losses, while also alerting you should other users attempt to change or hijack registered personal records like bank account information or mailing addresses.
+While Identity Guard Total Protection® utilizes many of the same identity protection measures as AARP – such as SSN monitoring and three bureau credit score* reporting – there are also several other features exclusive to Identity Guard.
+For example, Identity Guard provides identity theft insurance** that can reimburse up to $1 million in losses, while also alerting you should other users attempt to change or takeover personal records, like bank account information or mailing addresses, that are registered in your Identity Guard account.